 Visitors are requested to take their shoes off while in the buildings and cameras are handed in and locked up until the visit is over.
 There are over 160,000 presents and according to the guides it would take a whole year to see one present at the time.

 UPDATE: this was initially written in 2008.
-For the first time in our many trips to the International Friendship Exhibition Centre we were not requested to cover up our shoes.
-That was in 2015.
+Back in 2015, for the first time in our many trips to the International Friendship Exhibition Centre we were not requested to cover up our shoes.